IceQ1337/SteamBanChecker/README.md

 - Type `npm start` or `node server.js` to start the bot.
   - To find out how to run the script permanently on a server you should check out [forever](https://github.com/foreversd/forever)

-**The script does not properly check if your config is valid or has missing information.
-Make sure you have everything set up properly.**
+**The script does not properly check if your config is valid or has missing information.**
+**Make sure you have everything set up properly!**

 ## Configuration
 ```Javascript